emcodem/ffastrans_webui/readme.md

 install node.js on your computer

-run "node install" to download the dependencies
+chdir to the extracted files and run "npm init" to download the dependencies

 run "node server.js" to start the webserver